feministy/testing/_posts/2014-01-28-javascript-qunit-calculator.md

 ###### branch: coffeescript

 Just so you can see a comparison, I've included the calculator written in CoffeeScript along with a few simple tests.
-While the syntaf of JavaScript can be a little frustrating, it is very helpful to understand how to read and write using the proper syntax before switching to CoffeeScript.
+While the syntax of JavaScript can be a little frustrating, it is very helpful to understand how to read and write using the proper syntax before switching to CoffeeScript.